Lightbridge-KS/radflow/_dev/howto_add_new_calculator.md

 ///
 /// * [myCalculationFromString] - Parse string input and calculate
 /// * [myCalculation] - Calculate from numeric values
-/// * [myCalculationDataFromString] - Return data Map for template rendering from string
+/// * [getMyCalculationDataFromString] - Return data Map for template rendering from string
-/// * [myCalculationData] - Return data Map with all calculated values for template rendering class MyCalculator {
+/// * [getMyCalculationData] - Return data Map with all calculated values for template rendering class MyCalculator {

   /// Returns calculation data as a Map for template rendering from string input